 What Is Transitional Labor?

-You’re right: Transitional labor is a pretty intense time of the whole labor process.
-It’s the stage between active labor — when you’re hanging out in the hospital having contractions maybe three to five minutes apart — and actually starting to push your baby for delivery.
+Transitional labor is a pretty intense time during the whole labor process.
+It’s the stage between active labor—when you’re hanging out in the hospital having contractions maybe three to five minutes apart—and actually starting to push for delivery.

 During this transition, the contractions will come faster and more furiously than before.
 And you may start to feel the notorious “urge to push” (kinda like having to go number two really badly, but worse).
 The problem with that?
 You actually shouldn’t push until your OB or nurse checks your cervix to make sure it’s fully dilated (otherwise, you risk injuring it), and some moms-to-be find it really tough (and painful!) to hold back.

-Source: Your Pregnancy and Childbirth: Month to Month, Fifth Edition, by The American College of Obstetricians and Gynecologists
+Expert source: Your Pregnancy and Childbirth: Month to Month, Fifth Edition, by The American College of Obstetricians and Gynecologists.